-- Having a sexual relationship with a child under 18 if in a position of trust in respect of that child, even if consensual (see ss16-19 Sexual Offences Act 2003); - 'Grooming', i.e., meeting a child under 16 with intent to commit a relevant offence (see s15 Sexual Offences Act 2003); - Other 'grooming' behaviour giving rise to concerns of a broader child protection nature (e.g., inappropriate text / e-mail messages or images, gifts, socialising etc.); - Possession of indecent photographs / pseudo-photographs of children.
+- Having a sexual relationship with a child under 18 if in a position of trust in respect of that child, even if consensual (Sexual Offences Act 2003); - 'Grooming', i.e., meeting a child under 16 with intent to commit a relevant offence (Sexual Offences Act 2003); - Other 'grooming' behaviour giving rise to concerns of a broader child protection nature (e.g., inappropriate text / e-mail messages or images, gifts, socialising etc.); - Possession of indecent photographs / pseudo-photographs of children.

-If concerns arise about the person's behaviour to her/his own children, the police and/or children's social care must consider informing the employer / organisation in order to assess whether there may be implications for children with whom the person has contact at work / in the organisation, in which case this procedure will apply.
+If concerns arise about the person's behaviour to her/his own children, the police and/or Children's Social Care must consider informing the employer/organisation in order to assess whether there may be implications for children with whom the person has contact at work / in the organisation, in which case this procedure will apply.